 “Stakeholders” means third party suppliers, contractors, agents, consultants, distributors, customers and such other business partner which has direct or indirect business dealings with our company;

-“Whistleblowing Committee” shall have the meaning described in Section 4.2;
+“Whistleblowing Governance Group” shall have the meaning described in Section 4.2;

 “Whistleblowing Investigation Team” shall have the meaning described in Section 5.1;